Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem and Theorem

-Here, the constant $K$ only depends on the geometry of the metric $g$ on a large ball. \end{enumerate} \end{thm}

-We shall divide the proof of Theorem \ref{thm3.1} into proving the following two propositions; the first one applies not only to gradient shrinking (and steady) Ricci solitons with half PIC but also to complete {\it ancient solutions} to the Ricci flow.
+First of all, we divide the proof of Theorem \ref{thm:quadraticofC1} into proving the following two propositions; the first one applies not only to complete gradient shrinking Ricci solitons but also to complete {\it ancient solutions} of the Ricci flow.

-\begin{prop}\footnote{We obtained this result in Spring 2018.
-In \cite{Cho-Li:20}, Cho and Li observed part (a) of Proposition 3.1 independently.} Let $(M^4, g (t))$ be a 4-dimensional complete ancient solution.
+\begin{prop} Let $(M^4, g (t))$ be a 4-dimensional complete ancient solution.